Bernoulli honeywords: Introduction

 Meeting these requirements has proved difficult.
 Prevailing honeyword generation techniques, which are based on heuristic methods for explicitly generating these honeywords, seem unlikely to succeed.
 For example, to render honeywords seemingly as likely as the user-chosen passwords to an attacker who gathers information about users (perhaps from the same database it breached to obtain the passwords), recent advice is that honeywords should include personal information~\cite{wang2022:honeywords}.
 However, state-of-the-art heuristics to do so come with significant risk of false breach alarms (see \secref{sec:related}).
 Moreover, against an attacker who knows \textit{more} personal information about users represented in the breached database than the defender---e.g., if it identifies the same users in another breached dataset---there seems to be little hope for achieving flatness on a per-account basis.
 Even if the defender knows the same user information as the attacker, it may be reluctant to increase the exposure of its users' information by leveraging it to create honeywords.

-As such, here we explore an alternative strategy that implements honeyword selection as a Bernoulli process in which \textit{each password in the password space} (aside from the user-chosen one) is selected independently with a fixed probability to be a honeyword for this account.
-Intuitively, provided that these honeywords sufficiently often intersect the passwords that the attacker would find at least as likely as the user-chosen password, the breach will be detected with significant probability, particularly as the number of accounts the attacker accesses grows.
-Of course, explicitly selecting and storing so many honeywords would be intractable, and so we instead select them implicitly, by configuring a data structure to store them randomly.
+Here we explore an alternative strategy that implements honeyword selection as a Bernoulli process in which \textit{each password in the password space} (aside from the user-chosen one) is selected independently with a fixed probability to be a honeyword for this account.
+Intuitively, provided that these honeywords sufficiently often intersect the passwords that the attacker finds at least as likely as the user-chosen password, the breach will be detected with significant probability, particularly as the number of accounts the attacker accesses grows.
+Of course, explicitly selecting and storing so many honeywords would be intractable, and so we instead select them implicitly, by randomly configuring a data structure that stores them.

-We adapt two existing systems to use this idea: the design of Juels \& Rivest~\cite{juels2013:honeywords} and a recent design called Amnesia~\cite{wang2021:amnesia}.
+We adapt two existing systems to use this idea: the design of Juels \& Rivest~\cite{juels2013:honeywords} and a design called Amnesia~\cite{wang2021:amnesia}.
 A central feature of Bernoulli honeywords is that, unlike honeyword generation heuristics, they enable analytic estimation of the false and true breach-detection rates, which we provide.
-Critically, \textit{the false breach-detection rate is independent of the attacker's knowledge about users or their passwords}, which we argue is essential for breach detection.
-Moreover, Bernoulli honeywords lead to performance \textit{improvements} in a central feature of Amnesia, namely the ability for one site to monitor for the entry of its honeywords at \textit{other} sites, which is important since stuffing breached credentials at another site enables the attacker to identify the user-chosen password if it was reused there.
+Critically, \textit{the false breach-detection rate is independent of the attacker's knowledge about users' passwords}, which we argue is essential for breach detection.
+Moreover, Bernoulli honeywords lead to cost \textit{improvements} in a feature of Amnesia, namely the ability for one site to monitor for the entry of its honeywords at \textit{other} sites, which is important since stuffing breached credentials at another site enables the attacker to identify the user-chosen password if it was reused there.